IllinoisLegalAidOnline/ilao-documentation/docs/source/otis_maintenance_case_acceptance_view.rst

 This should have a relationship of field_service_single.
 The Operator: is one of and the term should be the legal issue term (i.e. "Food stamps","Eviction","Renting a mobile home",etc.

-There should also be a filter criteria to limit the intake settigns to open intake settings.
+There should also be a filter criteria to limit the intake settings to open intake settings.
 Search "Is Intake Setting open or not?" in the category OAS Intake Settings.
 Relationship should be field_service_single.
 Operator Is equal to.
 Is Intake Setting open or not? set to True.

 Sort Criteria
 ----------------